Signs of illness or pain

 Neutering and dogs

-Many people choose to have their dogs neutered and this is recommended if you do not intend to breed your dog.
+Many people choose to have their dogs neutered and this is recommended if you do not plan to breed your dog.
 Your vet can advise on neutering and the health benefits of neutering dogs.

 Breeding and health amongst dogs